microsoft/RulesEngine/README.md

 I usually don´t work with GitHub, and I am doing this in my free time, so please be patient with me :)<br>Any help is appreciated.
-First of I want to Update to System.Text.Json, .NET 8, remove moq and use NSubstitute Instead.

 ## Overview